-Communities are the driving force behind the demand for reliable, quality WASH services, often through a request to the mayor or other local government.
+Communities are the driving force behind the demand for reliable, quality WASH services, often through a request to the local government.
 They contribute financially and in-kind to water and sanitation infrastructure development and to the operation of services.

 Market forces allow for the creation of WASH businesses, either through contracts to districts for water delivery or through businesses providing affordable sanitation products and services across the value chain.
 Growth in water and sanitation services is driven by market forces through increasing demand from households and the expansion of businesses to supply the services and products demanded, in a way that makes these markets work better for everyone.

 Governments promote and regulate services and co-finance infrastructure construction.
 Governments may promote market-friendly policies and help create supply chains and household demand for safely managed WASH services.